Wants to Meet Up

 Hiking up a mountain at 40 degrees to see the nomadic tribes near Shiraz, Iran, taking a shower from the well water, watching herds of goats, and chatting to the 81-year old tribesman about life

-Argentina, Australia, Austria, Belgium, Brazil, Cambodia, Canada, China, Czech Republic, Dominica, Estonia, Germany, Ghana, Greece, Hungary, Indonesia, Iran, Islamic Republic of, Ireland, Israel, Japan, Korea, Republic of, Latvia, Lithuania, Malaysia, Netherlands, New Zealand, Philippines, Poland, Portugal, Slovakia, South Africa, Spain, Thailand, Turkey, United Kingdom, United States, Uruguay, Viet Nam
+Argentina, Australia, Austria, Belgium, Brazil, Cambodia, Canada, China, Czech Republic, Dominica, Estonia, Germany, Ghana, Greece, Hungary, India, Indonesia, Iran, Ireland, Israel, Japan, Latvia, Lithuania, Malaysia, Netherlands, New Zealand, Philippines, Poland, Portugal, Slovakia, South Africa, South Korea, Spain, Thailand, Turkey, United Kingdom, United States, Uruguay, Viet Nam